2010–11 Boston Bruins season

-The 2010–11 Boston Bruins season was the Bruins' 87th season in the National Hockey League (NHL).
+The 2010–11 Boston Bruins season was the 87th season for the National Hockey League (NHL) franchise that was established on November 1, 1924.
 The Bruins were the winners of the 2011 Stanley Cup, winning their first championship in 39 years.

 Off-season

-At the 2010 NHL Entry Draft in Los Angeles, California, Boston selected Tyler Seguin with their first-round pick, second overall.
+At the 2010 NHL entry draft in Los Angeles, California, Boston selected Tyler Seguin with their first-round pick, second overall.
 A week earlier, on June 16, 2010, Bruins owner Jeremy Jacobs and principal Charlie Jacobs announced that Cam Neely had been named president of the Boston Bruins.
 Neely, a former player and 2005 Hall of Fame inductee, became the eighth president in club history.

 The Bruins sought to "tweak the composition" during the off-season, trading puck-moving defenseman Dennis Wideman to the Florida Panthers in exchange for Nathan Horton.

 The Reading Royals, Boston's affiliate within the ECHL, renewed their relationship during the off-season.
 This marked the second year the organizations shared affiliation, with the Royals playing host to several Bruins prospects including goaltender Matt Dalton and defenseman Rob Kwiet.